C R G CRG Reports Exterior Engine 1967 Model ID

 1967-69 Camaros used Delco Moraine master cylinders.
 The casting number is on the the side or the bottom of the master cylinder.

-67-69 manual drum brake cars used the 5452310 casting except 1967 cars with manual J65 brakes used the 5461862 casting.
+67-69 manual drum brake cars used the 5452310 casting except 1967 cars with manual J65 drum brakes used the 5461862 casting.
 Power drum brake cars used the 5460465 casting.

 1967 manual disc brake cars used the 5459467 master cylinder casting.
 1967 and 1968 power disc brake cars used the 5460346 master cylinder.
 Early 1969 disc brake cars also used the 5460346 master cylinder (for about a month or so of production) with later 69 cars using the 5468309 casting.

-Power drum and power disc brake master cylinders were installed at an angle and trapped air in the bores of the master cylinder.
+Power drum and power disc brake master cylinders were installed at an angle which trapped air in the bores of the master cylinder.
 Bleeder valves were installed to allow this air to be purged from the system.
 The manual disc brake master cylinders were installed horizontally and did not have bleeder valves.
 We believe the manual drum master cylinders also did not have bleeders, but there is some conflicting data and this is still being researched.

 The application code for the master cylinder was stamped on a small pad on the front of the casting, as shown in the sketch below.
 Note the tag with the broadcast code also shown in the sketch.
 The broadcast code and the master cylinder application code are not the same; the broadcast code is for the entire assembly and the application code is for the bare master cylinder.